Marketing Localization: The Only Guide Worth Your Time

 The trick here is to stay in your sweet spot.
 Find the overlap between your company’s products, events your customers care about, and discounts you are willing to offer.

-Step 5.
-Perform multilingual SEO
+Step 6.
+Perform local SEO

 Don’t pin all your hopes on the translated website.
 It could easily get lost among the sea of similar websites.